 What’s your favorite coffee in our Marketplace and why?

-Magia del Campo because I love supporting this badass group of producers who not only produce great coffee but they also piloted our Verified Living Income initiative—they spent a year traveling by motorcycle to collect primary data on the cost of production for 38 producers.
+Magia del Campo because I love supporting this badass group of producers who not only produce great coffee but they also piloted our Living Income Pricing initiative—they spent a year traveling by motorcycle to collect primary data on the cost of production for 38 producers.

 Why should someone get excited about sourcing through our Green Coffee Marketplace versus a big‑name importer?